-I was honoured to be Labor's candidate in the 2016 federal election for the seat of Banks, the place I grew up in and the place I love.
+I am honoured to be Labor's candidate in the next federal election for the seat of Banks, the place I grew up in and the place I love.
 The seat of Banks, in Sydney's southern suburbs, is a microcosm of all of the beautiful diversity we have in modern Australia.

 I was born at St. George hospital and grew up in Mortdale, Penshurst and Peakhurst.
 I went to Mortdale Public School, then Penshurst and Kogarah Marist Brothers.
 I was a scout at 1st Mortdale in Pitt Street, where I was very bad at knots and very good at giving the Leaders headaches!
 It's sad that the old scout hall is now a block of units!

 My Mum and Dad moved to Mortdale from south India in the mid 1970s, and I was born a year later.
 Back then we were one of the only families in the area with dark skin, and to buy spices for curries Mum and Dad had to travel to Bondi.
 Times have certainly changed!

 You may have bought milk or petrol from me when I worked at BP in Riverwood while I was at Uni, but I've spent most of my working life speaking up for other people as a trade union official with the bank workers union.

 In 2009 I married the love of my life, Kate, and in 2013 and 2017 my beautiful daughters Milly and Edie were born.
 I love our wonderful country, and have had a very lucky and blessed life.